Armotik/NaurelliaCraftWebsite/readme.md

   - account.html.twig : Contains the account template of the project
 - admin : Contains the admin templates of the project
   - dashboard.html.twig : Contains the dashboard template of the project
+- api : Contains the api templates of the project
+  - index.html.twig : Contains the index template of the project
+- ingame_shop : Contains the ingame shop templates of the project
+    - buy.html.twig : Contains the buy template of the project
+    - index.html.twig : Contains the index template of the project
+    - item.html.twig : Contains the item template of the project
 - registration : Contains the registration templates of the project
     - register.html.twig : Contains the register template of the project
     - confirmation_email.html.twig : Contains the confirmation email template of the project